-Programs like Roboform and the free LastPass not only encrypt and store your passwords, but they can also create strong passwords for you.
+Programs like Roboform, LastPass, Dashlane, and Bitwarden not only encrypt and store your passwords, but they can also create strong passwords for you.
 Comparitech has an online password strength tester that requires you to type in each character of the password.
 For interesting password information and a great password strength tester visit here.

 Use Anti Virus Software

-Anti Virus Software scans and detects viruses and trojans on your computer or server.
-Quality anti virus software not only detects but can remove or quarantine known viruses.
-Most anti virus (AV) software will scan incoming email and other files as they arrive on your system.
+Anti-Virus Software scans and detects viruses and trojans on your computer or server.
+Quality antivirus software not only detects but can remove or quarantine known viruses.
+Most anti-virus (AV) software will scan incoming emails and other files as they arrive on your system.
 Since new viruses are being created all of the time no AV software can catch every virus but the better ones will detect most if not all of the more common threats.
-A couple of the more popular free anti virus software packages are AVG Free and Avast .
-Microsoft Security Essentials is a popular anti virus program for Windows Users.
+A couple of the more popular free antivirus software packages are AVG Free and Avast.
+Microsoft Security Essentials is a popular anti-virus program for Windows Users.